 I’ve seen some young investors who make trades on online brokerage accounts like people make bets at a casino.
 You need to understand the consequences of your investment decisions.

 Don’t just buy five shares of trendy stock because your friend says it’s a great idea.

 If you’re allocated across several asset classes and sectors based on your risk profile, you don’t have to know who’s going to win.
 You own some portion of every winning hand.

 Even young investors need fixed income securities, such as bonds, in their portfolio.
 Bond ETFs, like index ETFs, are an easy and affordable way to invest in multiple assets with a single purchase.
 Another option is bond mutual funds.

 The beautiful thing about that is it automatically takes your money out of your paycheck before you see it.
 Out of sight, out of mind.

 Your money is your future, so invest wisely.

 One of the biggest mistakes young investors make is procrastinating.
 As we’ve discussed, waiting to invest can cost you.

 But what other obstacles might you encounter on your path to financial independence?

 - Assuming you need a lot of money to get started.
 This simply isn’t true.
-Micro-investment apps such as Acorns allow you to start investing with as little as $1.
-There’s also plenty of brokerage accounts and automated investment services with zero-dollar minimum balances.
+Micro-investment apps such as Acorns allow you to start investing with as little as $1 a month.
+There’s also plenty of brokerage accounts and automated investment services with no minimum balances.